New Concurrent Order Maintenance Data Structure

-\paragraph{Correctness} All items and groups are locked in order.
-Therefore, there are no blocking cycles, and thus it is deadlock-free.
+All items and groups are locked in order.
+Therefore, there are no blocking cycles, and thus parallel insertions and deletions are deadlock-free.

-We should prove that the Order Invariant is preserved during parallel \texttt{Insert} operations.
+We prove that the Order Snapshot is preserved during parallel \texttt{Insert} operations.
 In Algorithm \ref{alg:om-insert}, there are two cases where the labels are updated, splitting groups (lines 11 - 15) and assigning labels (lines 15, 16, and 23) by using the \texttt{AssignLabel} procedure (lines 25 - 32).

-\begin{theorem} When splitting full groups (line 14), the Order Invariant is preserved. \end{theorem} \begin{proof} The algorithm splits $\frac{\log N}{2}$ items $y$ out from $g_0$ into the new group $g$ (line 14), where each $y\in g_0$ is traversed in reverse order within the for-loop (lines 11 - 15).
-For this, the invariant of the for-loop is that $y$ has largest $L_b$ within $g_0$; the new group $g$ has $L(g) > L(g_0)$; also, $y$ satisfies the Order Invariant:
+\begin{theorem} When splitting full groups (line 14), the Order Snapshot is preserved. \end{theorem} \begin{proof} The algorithm splits $\frac{\log N}{2}$ items $y$ out from $g_0$ into the new group $g$ (line 14), where each $y\in g_0$ is traversed in reverse order within the for-loop (lines 11 - 15).
+For this, the invariant of the for-loop is that $y$ has largest $L_b$ within $g_0$; the new group $g$ has $L(g) > L(g_0)$; also, $y$ satisfies the Order Snapshot: